xorbitsai/xorbits/doc/source/user_guide/deployment_slurm.rst

 You'll need to install Xorbits into a specific environment using ``conda`` or ``module``.
 In the SLURM script, you should load modules or your own conda environment.
-And on the compute nodes allocated, the environment will be switched to the one with Xorbits installed.
+And on the compute nodes allocated, the environment will be switched to the one where Xorbits is installed.
 In this case, we install Xorbits in a conda environment called ``df``.

 .. code-block:: bash